 ISAAC Canada is excited to announce a new scholarship acknowledging Anne Warrick’s hard work, dedication, and many contributions to AAC and to ISAAC in Canada and globally.
 Anne devoted more than 50 years of her life to helping physically disabled children overcome speech and language difficulties.
 This scholarship was officially announced at the 2014 ISAAC Conference in Lisbon, Portugal, during our ISAAC Canada meeting.
 ISAAC Canada has committed $1500 to start the scholarship fund and others are able to donate to the scholarship fund if they wish.
-Currently, members are able to donate to the scholarship fund when renewing their yearly ISAAC Canada memberships.
+Members are able to donate to the scholarship fund when at any time by visiting the donation page.

 What is the Anne Warrick Breaking the ICE Scholarship?

 The Anne Warrick Breaking the ICE Conference Scholarship will be awarded when a Breaking the ICE conference is held anywhere in Canada.
-The scholarship is for an AAC consumer(s) attending the conference for the first time.
-The scholarship is a $200 stipend to help with registration costs, travel costs, attendant costs, etc. The number of scholarships awarded each conference will depend on the number of applications received and the current funds available.
+The number of scholarships awarded at each conference will depend on the number of applications received and the current funds available.

 Who can apply?

-Any individual who uses AAC and is attending a Breaking the ICE Conference for the first time can apply.
+Any individual who uses AAC and is a new or returning participant at a Breaking the ICE Conference can apply.

 How do you apply?